Super is there to support you during retirement, but there may be reasons you need to access it sooner.

 Severe financial hardship

-You may be able to access super if you’re experiencing financial difficulty under certain circumstances.
+You may be eligible to use your super if you’re facing financial difficulties

 We're here to help

 Whether you’re about to retire or want to access your super early, there are a number of factors to consider first – such as how your withdrawal may be taxed, and any impact on the insurance cover you may have through your super.
 Give us a call and we’ll talk you through it, or we can refer you to one of our financial planners if you need further support.1